Finance Your Startup With One Of These 23 Smart Fundraising Options

-For new businesses, trade credit is a definite long-shot, which is why it’s all the way down at number 18.
+For new businesses, trade credit is a definite long-shot, which is why it’s all the way down near the bottom of the list.
 Still, keep it in mind as a possibility.

 Let’s say you’re in the process of creating a simple yet addictive video game.
 You show off a demo of the game on your popular YouTube channel and people go nuts for it.
 Even the YouTube comment trolls are impressed.
 If people like you enough, you might convince enough of them to pre-pay for the right to download the finished product on launch day.
 This way, there’s no middle-man involved, thus giving you direct access to the capital you need.

 It’s so crazy that it just might work.